-govuk-content-store-examples: Contract Testing against Schemas
+govuk-content-schemas: Contract Testing against Schemas

 When changes are made to govuk-content-schemas, the test suite of each of the dependent apps is run against that branch, to ensure that any changes are compatible.